 Corinium Museum

-Go back in time for Halloween at the Corinium Museum in Cirencester, with several events as part of the new Cirencester History Festival.
-Kids can create their own Monstrous Mosaics, or explore the Parish church’s Gruesome Gargoyles then design a gargoyle mask.
-And Haunted Cirencester walking tours for grown-ups explore the town’s legends and ghostly happenings.
+Go back in time for Halloween at the Corinium Museum in Cirencester.
+Kids can decorate Creepy Corinium Cupcakes ready to eat, or explore the Parish church’s Gruesome Gargoyles then make their own clay versions.
+And Haunted Cirencester walking tours for grown-ups (aged 16+) explore the town’s haunted stories, urban legends and ghostly happenings.

 Wilson Art Gallery and Museum